isabella232/api-lab/laptop.md

 ### Prerequisites

-1. TSI account for each laptop
+1. TSI account for each laptop.
-2. AWS t2.micro instance spun up for each laptop
+2. AWS EC2 t2.micro instance spun up for each laptop.

 ### Hardware